kickstarter/cfn-flow/README.md

 List events for STACK

-Use the `--tail` option to poll for new events until the stack status is no longer `*_IN_PROGRESS`
+Use the `--poll` option to poll for new events until the stack status is no longer `*_IN_PROGRESS`

 #### Delete a stack